MaterializeInc/materialize/doc/user/content/ingest-data/rudderstack.md

 The above webhook source uses [basic authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication#basic_authentication_scheme).
 This enables a simple and rudimentary way to grant authorization to your webhook source.

 ## Step 4.
-Webhook Destination in RudderStack
+Add a Webhook Destination in RudderStack

 To configure Webhook as a destination in RudderStack, follow the steps outlined below: